-If you do not accept selection, or do not reply to the Welsh Government by the date in the letter, your EoI will not progress further and the offer of selection will be withdrawn.
+If you do not accept selection, or do not reply to us by the date in the letter, your EoI will not progress further and the offer of selection will be withdrawn.

-Selected Eols - Submitting your full application
+Selected Eols: submitting your full application

 If selected, the full application form will be made available on your RPW Online account.